The Coloma Rose Garden is once again open to visitors, and is looking spectacular!

 The second garden occupies a slightly higher position and hence gives good views over Coloma as a whole.
 Here the emphasis is on roses cultivated by Flemish horticulturists.
 The third rose garden traces the evolution of the rose across the ages, from 18th century varieties to the most recently cultured varieties.
 The fourth area is set out in landscape style, while the fifth is devoted to 400 long-stemmed rose bushes.

 The whole area is incredibly well maintained.
 I hardly saw a dead-head, and the borders are neatly manicured.
 And try as I might, I didn’t spot a single greenfly or aphid, while my garden rose’s blackspot and rust don’t seem to have appeared in Coloma.
 At the same time I didn’t see a lot of bees and butterflies either, which suggests that the rose garden is heavily sprayed in order to keep everything in tip-top condition, which is understandable considering the rarity of some of the varieties.

-I didn’t investigate it (as I wanted to make the most of the sunshine), but in the park next to the rose garden is the Museum of the Rose.
+I didn’t investigate it (as I wanted to make the most of the sunshine), but in the park next to the rose garden is the Rose Museum.
 Here you can find all you want to know about roses.
 The museum is particularly proud of its interactive digital rose encyclopaedia.
-There is also an excellent café on site.
-Entrance to the Coloma rose garden is free.
+There is also an excellent cafe on site.
+Entrance to the Coloma Rose Garden is free.

 The Coloma Rose Garden is an excellent place to visit for an hour or two.
 If you’re still not convinced, here’s a short video:

 I’ll be introducing other parks and gardens in Belgium open to the public this summer.
 If you want to be notified about them, drop your email below: